-Join Brandon Neill for an in-depth discussion in this video Understanding snapshots, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Understanding snapshots, part of VMware vSphere 6 Essential Training.

 - Snapshots all for me to freeze a virtual machine…at a single point in time and then make changes,…and then if I want to back out those changes,…I can go back to that earlier point in time.…Before I go into how to make snapshots,…I want to add a word of caution about snapshots.…Snapshots are not intended to be used as backups.…Running off of a snapshot for long periods of time…can significantly affect the performance…of a virtual machine.…VMware's recommendation is to only run off of snapshots…for up to 48 hours, and to have no more than eight…snapshots in a single chain.…